slator82/RetroRuns/README.md

 * **Hand-written solo tips** focused on what matters for solo play — what mechanics to worry about, what to skip, Mythic-only gotchas.
 Not generic Encounter Journal text.
 * **Transmog collection tracker.** Per-item, per-difficulty state with cross-source awareness (detects appearances you own via sibling items).
 * **Weapon-token vendor hints.** For raids with token-based weapons (Castle Nathria's Anima Spherules), points you to your Covenant Sanctum vendor in your covenant's theme color.
-* **Special-loot detection.** Mount, pet, toy, and decor drops are surfaced per boss with collection state and clickable links.
+* **Special-loot detection.** Mount, pet, and toy drops are surfaced per boss with collection state and clickable links.
+Housing decor support is in place under the hood and will be populated for raids that drop decor as Blizzard expands the Midnight housing catalog.
 * **Achievement callouts.** Per-boss list with completed state and clickable in-game links.
 * **Automatic kill detection.** Listens for `ENCOUNTER_END` and syncs with Blizzard's lockout API, so progression state is correct across reloads, disconnects, and character swaps within the same lockout.
 * **Configurable.** Font size, window scale, panel position — all persisted per character.
-* **Built-in route recorder.** If you want to contribute support for a new raid, `/rr record` captures your footsteps and teleport hops into a paste-ready data block.

 ## Commands